tldr-pages/tldr/pages/linux/kdocker.md

 `kdocker -f`

-- Display a cursor to send a window to system tray with a custom icon when pressing the left mouse button:
+- Display a cursor to send a window to the system tray with a custom icon when pressing the left mouse button:

 `kdocker -i {{/path/to/icon}}`